Copy.ai Review 2026: Is It Still Worth It?

 Is Copy.ai worth it for a solo freelancer?

-Depends entirely on your volume and content type.
-If you're producing a lot of marketing copy — ads, emails, product descriptions, social content — the Starter plan can realistically save you 5-8 hours per week.
-If you're primarily writing long-form content or SEO articles, it's harder to justify $49/month.
-In that case, look at Writesonic's lower-tier plans or grab a Jasper free trial first.
+Depends on your volume and content type.
+If you're producing a lot of marketing copy — ads, emails, product descriptions, social content — the Starter plan can save you 5-8 hours per week.
+If you're primarily writing long-form or SEO articles, it's harder to justify $49/month.
+In that case, check out Writesonic's lower-tier plans or grab a Jasper free trial.

 Does Copy.ai integrate with HubSpot and Salesforce?

 Yes, both are supported natively, along with Zapier, Webflow, and several other CRM and CMS platforms.
-These integrations are particularly valuable for the GTM Workflows feature, which can automatically pull CRM data into personalized copy generation — which is honestly where the whole product clicks into place if you're in sales ops.
+These integrations are particularly valuable for the GTM Workflows feature, which can automatically pull CRM data into personalized copy generation — honestly, that's where the whole product clicks into place if you're in sales ops.